mbT-Infrastructure/docker-ollama/Readme.md

 This image contains Ollama with the following properties and enhancements:

--   ROCm support
 -   GTT memory fix from this [PR](https://github.com/ollama/ollama/pull/6282)
--   Cuda V12 support
+-   Flash attention enabled by default
 -   Preloading of models at startup via environment variable `STARTUP_PRELOAD`
 -   Pulling of models at startup via environment variable `STARTUP_PULL`
+-   Cuda V12 support
+-   ROCm support

 Usage is the same as in the [official Ollama Docker image].